What is a Passion Project?

 Some students compose musical scores, design and create clothing, or write books, while others start businesses or test scientific hypotheses.
 While your passion project is allowed to be singular in focus–starting a blog, learning a new language–you should also consider crafting a multifaceted initiative that combines various extracurricular activities into one.
 The resulting project could ultimately demonstrate your ambition, creativity, and flexibility by synthesizing a range of skills and knowledge into a cohesive project.

 For example, if you’re passionate about photography, why stop at just taking nice photos and posting them on Instagram?
 Sure, building a portfolio is a worthy endeavor, especially for graduating seniors.
-However, you could also commit to your craft by enrolling in a photography course, like our advanced research program, Language of the Lens: Photography and Visual Storytelling, to sharpen your skillset and learn valuable university-level research methodology.
+However, you could also commit to your craft by enrolling in a photography course, such as our advanced research program, Language of the Lens: Photography and Visual Storytelling, to sharpen your skill set and learn valuable university-level research methodology.
 Then you could leverage your newfound knowledge and research findings to inform a special documentary project, which you would then promote on your newly developed photography website.
 That’s three self-directed, extracurricular activities–advanced research, photography, and website development–to note on your college application, all of which are focused on photography.

 If the multifaceted approach doesn’t resonate with you, think about an interdisciplinary passion project that pulls on two or more distinct subject areas to create a fascinating and unique initiative.
 If you’re passionate about cooking, for instance, but plan to pursue a pre-med track in college, you could make a health-conscious cookbook filled with recipes that taste delicious but incorporate thoughtful ingredients that tackle inflammation, aid weight loss, prevent heart disease, and more.